Fernandy Mendy: Early life

-Mendy was born in Guédiawaye, Senegal, as the oldest of 7 children.
+Mendy was born in Guédiawaye, Senegal, as the oldest of seven children.
 He and his family moved to Saint-Nazaire at the age of nine.

 Club career

-After playing youth and senior football for Saint Nazaire, and senior football for Angers SCO II and La Flèche, he signed for Raith Rovers in summer 2019 following a trial period at the club.
+After playing youth and senior football for Saint Nazaire, he was scouted by Angers SCO aged 17 and played for Angers SCO II before joining La Flèche.
+He signed for Raith Rovers in summer 2019 following a trial period at the club.
 He made his debut for the club on 13 July 2019 in a 3–0 Scottish League Cup defeat to Dundee, where he gave possession away for the first goal and conceded a penalty for the second.
 He joined Kelty Hearts on a short-term loan in September 2019.
 He played for Raith Rovers in a 3–1 Scottish League Cup defeat to Heart of Midlothian on 13 October 2020.
 He was released by the club in summer 2021.

 In July 2021, Mendy signed for Scottish League One side Alloa Athletic.
 On 7 March 2022, Mendy was released from his contract with Alloa Athletic.

+In summer 2023, Mendy returned to France with former club Saint Nazaire.